ericshantos/veritas_runtime/README.md

 ## 📌 Description

 **veritas_runtime** is a Python-based inference runtime for **fake news classification in Portuguese**, designed for production use.
-It encapsulates the complete pipeline for **text preprocessing, deep learning model loading (LSTM)**, and **service exposure via a TCP server**, with native Docker support.
+It encapsulates the complete pipeline for **text preprocessing, deep learning model loading (LSTM)**, and **service exposure via a WebSocket server**, with native Docker support.

 This repository is ideal for **deploying NLP models**, integration with APIs, microservices, or distributed pipelines.